Threading Hair Removal Technique

 Sitemap

-So, What's the Facts About Hair Threading?
+So, What ARE the Facts About Hair Threading?

-Well, as hair removal techniques go, hair threading is a relatively new process.
-It is simple enought to be done by almost anyone at home but it is also done at many salons.
+Well, as hair removal techniques go, hair threading is actually a relatively new process.

-Threading is a great solution when it comes to removing fine hair such as the hair that grows above the lip.
+Threading can be a great solution when it comes to removing fine hair such as the hair that grows above the lip.
 It is much more effective than shaving or bleaching, but, be warned, it can be just as painful as waxing depending upon how sensitive your skin is and how thickly your hair grows.

 The procedure is called threading simply because you will use ordinary sewing thread to remove the hair below the root.
+You may have seen someone at a kiosk in a mall doing this.

 You start with about 2 feet of strong sewing thread.